grantemsley/grantemsley.github.io/_posts/2018-08-04-endurance-lasers-part1.md

 There were a few modifications and upgrades I had to make to my CNC machine for the laser:

-First order of business was printing the [fan casing](http://endurancelasers.com/download-center-lasers/) that redirects the side fan's air towards the laser.
+First order of business was printing the [ casing](http://endurancelasers.com/download-center-lasers/) that redirects the side fan's air towards the laser.

 Then I had to [design a mount for the laser](https://www.thingiverse.com/thing:3026189).
 I ended up making a full 3d model of the laser itself with fairly accurate dimensions, then designing two different mount options.
 I got lots of practice with Fusion 360.